JosiahParry/geohash/README.md

 You can watch me create this package in my [YouTube video](https://youtu.be/yaxfqpECIZ0).

+There is a good chance you do not need to use this package.
+The package `{geohashTools}` is faster in almost every case.

+This package serves as an example of how to use R and Rust together.

 ## Installation

 You can install the development version of geohash like so: